-- If you set [¥1: Auto rotate] to [On □ □] (p.444) before taking vertical shots, you need not rotate the image as described above. - If the rotated image is not displayed in the rotated orientation during image playback, set [¥1: Auto rotate] to [On ☐ □]. - A movie cannot be rotated.
+- If the rotated image is not displayed in the rotated orientation during image playback, set [ 1: Auto rotate] to [On D ]. - A movie cannot be rotated.

 Protecting Images

 You can protect important images from being accidentally erased by the camera's erase function.